3n/MooTune/README.md

 * eventSentToBackend - The event was sent to a backend.
 Arguments: name of the backend, the backend object and this.
 * eventComplete - The event was handled completely.
 Arguments: event object and this.

+#### Example

+    var mt = new MooTune({

+      tests: [
+    	  { name: 'Header Signup Button Text',
+    	    description: 'Change the text of the button in the header that scrolls down to the form.',
+    	    type: 'text',
+    	    element: '#header-sign-up',
+    	    versions: [
+    	      'Get on the beta list',
+    	      'Save your spot',
+    	      'Sign up for an invite'
+    	    ]
+    	  },
+    	  { name: 'Header Signup Button Color',
+    	    description: 'Change the color of the button in the header that scrolls down to the form.',
+    	    type: 'class',
+    	    element: '#header-sign-up',
+    	    versions: [
+    	      'blue',
+    	      'green'
+    	    ]
+    	  },

+    	  { name: 'Headline Text',
+    	    type: 'text',
+    	    element: '#headline',
+    	    versions: [
+    	      'Banking shouldn’t be hard.',
+    	      'Isn’t it time for simple banking?',
+    	      'Banking that treats you like a person.', 'We’re not a bank.
+We’re better.'
+    	    ]
+    	  }
+    	],
+      onEventComplete: function(e){
+        console.log('event complete ' + e.name, e);
+      }

+    });

 MooTune Method: handleEvent
 ---------------------------